Vinit-Kshirsagar/.config/Neovim/Configs.md

 1. Lazy nvim for package manager
 2. Tree sitter for text highlighting
 3. LSP for code completetion
+4. Mason for installing jdtls
-4. jdtls for Java support with LSP
+5. jdtls for Java support with LSP